 Skip to Main Content

 Femoral head ostectomy (FHO) surgery effectively treats hip problems and restores pain-free mobility in some dogs.
-In today's post, our veterinarian will describe how a dog's hip works, the problems that could affect your dog's hip, and what's involved in FHO surgery.
+In today's post, our vets describe how a dog's hip works, the problems that could affect your dog's hip, and what's involved in FHO surgery.

 Why Your Dog May Have Hip Problems